Theory of propagating spin wave spectroscopy using inductive antennas: conditions for unidirectional energy flow: Discussion

 \subsection{Applicability of the analytical approximations}

-A last important question is the range of applicability of the analytical approximations done after Eq.~\ref{S21}.
+A second important question is the range of applicability of the analytical approximations done after Eq.~\ref{S21}.
 The main approximation is the linearization of $\chi(k)$ (Eq.~\ref{chidek}) done for non-flat dispersion relations.
 While in the case of a line-shaped dispersion (section \ref{LinDisp}) this approximation is always legitimate, it is not near the singular point $\omega=\omega_0$ for broken-linear dispersion relations, and in particular for a $\vee$-shaped dispersion relation (section \ref{Vdisp}).
 This pathological change of slope of $\omega(k)$ at $k=0$ happens every time an \textit{infinitely} extended magnetic system is considered.
-This singularity at the dispersion relation $k=0$ is not a problem in practice, because any real antenna is unable to generate at strictly $k=0$ (see note [33]). \\
+This singularity at the dispersion relation $k=0$ is not so much of a problem in practice because real antennas are unable to generate at strictly $k=0$ (see note [33]). \\

 Besides, any real magnetic system has a finite lateral size $L$ so that this singularity disappears: the dispersion relation becomes regular (differentiable) at $k=0$ and the frequency $\omega_0$ changes slightly because of the shape anisotropy associated to the finite dimension.
 We can thus model the $|k| < 1/L$ part of the spectrum within the flat band model, which yields would a substantial response only within the very near space the emitter antenna (see Fig.~\ref{FlatDispersionAllTerms}). \\ If in contrast one excites the system at larger $k$ i.e. "far" above\footnote{in practice with a frequency $\omega - \omega_0 \gg \{ \Delta \omega_0, v_g/L \}$} FMR, the $k=0$ singularity of the dispersion relation becomes irrelevant and we expect a response like that of Fig.~\ref{AnalyticalS21VversusR} made un-symmetrical by the distortion of Eq.~\ref{VshapedANR}.
 In between these two frequency domains, an intermediate behavior should be found, in which the travelling character of the spin waves get progressively perceivable in the $r$-dependence of $\tilde S_{21f}(\vee)$.